Muhamad Said Jonit

-Muhamad Said bin Jonit is a Malaysian politician.
-He is the Member of Johor State Legislative Assembly for Mahkota after winning it in the 2018 Johor state election.
+Muhamad Said bin Jonit (1953 – 12 December 2024) was a Malaysian politician.
+He was the Member of Johor State Legislative Assembly for Mahkota after winning it in the 2018 Johor state election.

-Politics
+Life and career

-He had been a member of PAS before joining AMANAH and had participated in the 2013 Malaysian general election.
+Jonit was a member of PAS before joining AMANAH and had participated in the 2013 Malaysian general election.
 He was the Chief of AMANAH Simpang Renggam branch.
 On 27 February 2021, Senggarang state assemblyman, Khairuddin had announced that he had left AMANAH and joined PKR, together with Muhamad Said and Serom state assemblyman, Faizul Amri.
+Jonit died on 12 December 2024.